 - NOTE: This is an extra charge attraction.

-- Visit our Guest Assistance Guide for additional Accessibility information.
+- Visit our Guest Assistance page for additional Accessibility information.